How do you perceive the Indian market as of now when it comes to windows and façades?

 We are amongst the top 3 retail brands in North India having such vast sales and service network.
 Since we cater to the retail segment where customers are very demanding, the product quality needs to be of great quality.
 We are in technical collaboration with Deceuninck, since the beginning.

 We offer all kinds of window systems like sliders, casement, bi-fold, combination doors and windows, lift and slide, etc. with superior quality Spectrum make hardware.
 We are the largest buyer for Deceuninck profiles in India for the last several years.

 In Windows, uPVC has only a 15% market share.
 What’s your strategy to tap this untapped segment of the market?

 As I have said, system windows are just evolving, there is much more scope to attract users in a big way by running awareness programs for architects and customers in which profile companies and UWDMA have to play a big role.
 At our end, we try running such programs frequently and also we are expanding ourselves in untapped markets to smaller cities and experimenting with different methods for user awareness and increase in volume.

 Please tell us about your manufacturing and warehouse facilities?

-We have state of the art manufacturing facility in Greater Noida where our capacity to make 8000 to 10000 windows in a month.
-Being into retail we have to maintain all kinds of stocks, so the stock inventory is huge as the customers’ demands for any of the variety can arise at any point in time.
+We have state of an art manufacturing facility in Greater Noida where our capacity to make 8000 to 10000 windows in a month.
+Being in retail we have to maintain all kinds of stocks, so the stock inventory is huge as the customers’ demands for any of the variety can arise at any point in time.